azat-co/practicalnode/chapter2/chapter2.md

 )
 ```

-Then launch it with `node server.js` to see "Welcome to the Practical Node.js!" in a browser at <http://localhost:3000/>.
+Then launch it with `node server.js` to see "Welcome to Practical Node.js!" in a browser at <http://localhost:3000>.
 You first Express app is working!

-Now let's actually see how to use the generator cause let's admit it: who doesn't like to have software to write our software?
+Now let's actually see how to use the generator cause let's admit it because who doesn't like to have software to write our software?

 # Express.js Scaffolding

 So far, we&#39;ve covered Express.js installation and a simple Express server.
 When it comes to prototyping, it&#39;s vital to be able to get started quickly with the solid app skeleton, which is why many modern frameworks provide some type of scaffolding.
-Now is the time to explore its rapid app creation mechanism—Express.js Generator!
+Now is the time to explore its rapid app-creation mechanism, Express.js Generator! 🚀

 Comparable with Ruby on Rails and many other web frameworks, Express.js comes with a CLI for jump-starting your development process.
 The CLI generates a basic foundation for the most common cases.